 Bucks CAMHS are specialist mental health services for children and young people provided by the NHS.
 Schools are actively encouraged to refer children and young people directly to CAMHS.
 For any advice and support with any concerns you have about a child’s mental health or well-being, call Buckinghamshire CAMHS Single Point of Access on 01865 901951 or email oxfordhealth.bucksCAMHSSPA@nhs.net

 Medical Conditions in Schools

-The Paediatric Outreach Nurse with the Children's Community Team will go into school to provide face to face theory training and then support staff with the medical care until they are deemed competent to provide the care independently.
-At this stage they will sign the staff off as competent.
-They will carry out on-going support and updates as required and under RCN guidance.
+The Paediatric Outreach Nurse with the Children's Community Team will go into school to provide face-to-face theory training and then support staff with the medical care until they are deemed competent to provide the care independently.
+At this stage, they will sign the staff off as competent.
+They will carry out ongoing support and updates as required and under RCN guidance.
 Training for gastrostomy care will be in conjunction with Abbotts if a feeding pump is required.
-Buccolam training (for epilepsy management) will just be a one off training.
+Buccolam training (for epilepsy management) will just be one-off training.
 The nurse will be unable to sign competency forms for this training as it is not possible to watch a staff member carry out the procedure.

 Individual healthcare plans